200SuccessCogni/cfra-v2/README.md

 ## Dependencies

-The CFRA Web UI project relies on several dependencies, including but not limited to:
+The Sentiment 360 Web UI project relies on several dependencies, including but not limited to:

 -   @emotion/react: For styling components with Emotion.
 -   @mui/material and @mui/icons-material: Material-UI components for the user - interface.